SophonAlpha/Udacity-Capstone-Project-WhoWroteThis/README.md

 # Who Wrote This?
 ... or how to identify the author of anonymous articles using natural languange processing.

 When writing, authors leave distinctive marks in their stories influenced by the style of their writing.
 Our intuition and experience as readers tells us that the style of writing is like a "finger print" that differentiates authors.
 If we come across a text with no information about the author or a text written under a preudonym, would we be able to tell the author based of the style of writing?
-An interesting article about ["Who’s At The Keyboard?
-Authorship Attribution in Digital Evidence Investigations"](www.utica.edu/academic/institutes/ecii/publications/articles/B49F9C4A-0362-765C-6A235CB8ABDFACFF.pdf) has been published by Carole E. Chaski.
-The article discusses the question to what extend text can be attributed to an author as part of crime investigations.

 In this project we will explore to what extend machine learning techniques can learn the style of writing for a set of authors.
 A learned system would then be given a text not seen before and tries to predict who the author is.